fenleon/chats/README.md

 - Requires the **All tools** external-tools tier on a real Light Phone III (dev-signed APKs are treated as unknown by LightOS).
 - Without a configured push endpoint, new messages arrive at the next scheduled sync round.

+## Legal

+Chats is an independent, unofficial open-source project, not affiliated with or endorsed by The Light Phone, Inc., or Beeper.
+The Matrix protocol engine is [Trixnity](https://github.com/benkuly/trixnity) (Apache-2.0).
+Licensed under the [MIT License](LICENSE).

 <p align="center">
   <picture>
     <source media="(prefers-color-scheme: dark)" srcset="art/so-many-chats-alpha-white.png">